Slow Burning Tobacco & Cigars

 The Importance of Wrapper Leaves

 The outermost layer of a cigar, the wrapper, acts as a regulator for the burn.
 Thick, oily wrappers like Maduro or Broadleaf are naturally slow burning tobacco components compared to thinner Connecticut Shade leaves.
 These wrappers contain more natural oils, which act as a fire retardant of sorts, slowing down the progression of the cherry.
-This ensures that the filler tobaccos have ample time to release their aromas without the wrapper disappearing too quickly.
-You can find many of these robust options in our Natural Leaf Wrappers & Whole Leaf Tobacco section.

 Benefits of a Cool-Smoking Experience